 If you’re traveling with children, the zoo in Mayaguez ought to be on your to do list.
 Dr. Juan A. Rivero Zoo (formal name “Parque Nacional Zoologico de Puerto Rico Dr. Juan A. Rivero”) is a small 45 acre park but well worth the visit.
-On a hot day it offers a cool shaded activity with educational value for your children.
-The zoo is managed by the Municipality of Mayaguez, making great efforts to improve the facilities and promote this educational, scientific and entertainment resources for Puerto Ricans and tourists.
+The zoo is now managed by the Municipality of Mayaguez, making great efforts to improve the facilities and promote this educational, scientific and entertainment resources for Puerto Ricans and tourists.

 The zoo is open Wednesday – Sunday from 8:30am – 4:00pm

 Address: Carretera 108 (interior), Mayagüez, 00680, Puerto Rico

 Time Needed: Allow about 2.5 hours to tour the zoo.
 The aviary and butterfly house is typically closed during lunch hours.

 - Ages 5 – 11: $11

 - Ages 12 – 59: $16

 - Seniors: 60 – 74 $11.00